Alarm-Siren/6502-kicad-library/README.md

 Answers to some common questions about this library.

+### Is this library in active development?

+Yes.
+Whilst I consider the library to be feature complete, I will be providing bug-fixes for the foreseeable future, if any are found.
+I'm also open to requests to add new chips (time permitting).

+### What does the license exception in the License & Legal section mean?

+This library uses the same license as KiCad's own built-in parts library does, including the exception.
+The KiCad Libraries team have a [page which explains the meaning of the exception](https://www.kicad.org/libraries/license/).
+My version of the exception uses slightly better wording, but the effect is the same.

-### Can you give me a full list of all the microchips included in this library?
+### Can you give me a full list of the microchips included in this library?

 I sure can!